- National Regulatory Program Standards Overview

 States with current egg inspection contracts may enroll in the ERPS contract elective.
 States will receive $10,000 for completing the contract deliverables.

-In addition, the FDA has posted a funding opportunity announcement for a cooperative agreement with an anticipated start date in late spring 2022.
-State egg regulatory programs receiving funds under this cooperative agreement will be expected to achieve full conformance by the conclusion of five years, although this cooperative agreement award cycle will be for three.
-Eligible entities include states and their egg regulatory programs with current FDA egg inspection contracts or those that agree to enter into an egg inspection contract with FDA at the earliest possible date.
-More information can be obtained by viewing the latest Funding Opportunity Announcement (FOA).
+In addition, the FDA posted a funding opportunity announcement for a cooperative agreement.
+State egg regulatory programs receiving funds under this cooperative agreement are expected to achieve full conformance by the conclusion of five years, although this cooperative agreement award cycle will be for three.
+Eligible entities included states and their egg regulatory programs with current FDA egg inspection contracts or those that agree to enter into an egg inspection contract with FDA at the earliest possible date.
+More information about this and possible future funding can be obtained by viewing the latest Funding Opportunity Announcement (FOA).

 The Office of Partnerships Division of Standards Implementation (OP DSI) is responsible for conducting education and outreach to state programs on the ERPS.
 Additional resources are included in the ERPS.